 - Hire a qualified personal injury attorney.

-- Do NOT admit fault for the accident to anyone at the scene of the accident.
+- Abstain from admitting fault for the accident to anyone at the scene of the accident.
 It really does not matter how YOU or THEY feel about the accident, fault is a legal issue.

-- Do NOT agree to a recorded statement with the insurance carrier before seeking legal advice.
+- Avoid a recorded statement with the insurance carrier before seeking legal advice.

 - Do NOT accept a check from the at-fault driver or his/her insurance company as this can be construed as a settlement agreement which can preclude you from recovering additional money.